-Slavoj Zizek interviewed by Wei Chan and Christian Haenggi about The European Graduate School, discussing academia and teaching philosophies, referencing Gilles Deleuze, Felix Guattari, Alain Badiou, Judith Butler, Giorgio Agamben, and Noam Chomsky.
-Produced by Slavoj Žižek and the school of Philosophy, Art & Critical Thought at The European Graduate School / EGS, Saas-Fee, Switzerland, Europe, 2006.
+Slavoj Žižek interviewed by Wei Chan, Alejo Duque and Christian Haenggi.
+Zizek talks about The European Graduate School while discussing academia and teaching philosophies and referencing Gilles Deleuze, Felix Guattari, Alain Badiou, Judith Butler, Giorgio Agamben, and Noam Chomsky.
+Produced by Slavoj Žižek and the division of Philosophy, Art & Critical Thought at The European Graduate School / EGS, Saas-Fee, Switzerland, Europe, 2006.

 Slavoj Zizek, a Slovenian sociologist, postmodern philosopher, and cultural critic is a professor at the Institute for Sociology, Ljubljana and at the European Graduate School EGS who uses popular culture to explain the theory of Jacques Lacan and the theory of Jacques Lacan to explain politics and popular culture.
 He was born in 1949 in Ljubljana, Slovenia where he lives to this day but he has lectured at universities around the world.
 He was analysed by Jacques Alain Miller, Jacques Lacan's son in law.
 His research focuses on Karl Marx, Hegel and Schellingfundamentalism, tolerance, political correctness, globalization, subjectivity, human rights, Lenin, myth, cyberspace, postmodernism, multiculturalism, post-marxism, David Lynch, and Alfred Hitchcock.
 He has published many books and translations in several languages.
 He is the author of The Sublime Object of Ideology, 1989, Beyond Discourse Analysis (a part in Ernesto Laclau's New Reflections on the Revolution of Our Time), London: Verso.
 1990, For They Know Not What They Do, London: Verso.
 1991, Looking Awry, MIT Press.
 Enjoy Your Symptom!, Routledge.
 1992, Tarrying With the Negative, Durham, New Carolina: Duke University Press.
 1993, Everything You Always Wanted to Know About Lacan, But Were Afraid to Ask Hitchcock,1993, The Metastates of Enjoyment,1994, The Indivisible Remainder: Essays on Schelling and Related Matters, 1996, The Abyss of Freedom, University of Michigan Press.
 1997, The Plague of Fantasies, Multi-culturalism, or, the Cultural Logic of Multi-national Capitalism, New Left Review, issue 225 pgs.
 28--51, The Ticklish Subject, 1999, Contingency, Hegemony, Universality (authored with Judith Butler and Ernesto Laclau), Verso.
 2000, The Art of the Ridiculous Sublime: On David Lynch's Lost Highway, Washington: University of Washington Press.
 The Fragile Absolute, 2000, Did Somebody Say Totalitarianism?.
 2001, The Fright of Real Tears: Kryzystof Kieślowski Between Theory and Post-Theory, British Film Institute (BFI), On Belief, Routledge.
 Opera's Second Death, Repeating Lenin, Zagreb: Arkzin D.O.O.
 2001, Welcome to the Desert of the Real, 2002, Revolution at the Gates: Žižek on Lenin, the 1917 Writings, Organs Without Bodies.
 2003, The Puppet and the Dwarf, 2003, Iraq: The Borrowed Kettle, 2004, Interrogating the Real, London, Continuum International Publishing Group.
 2005, The Universal Exception, London, 2006, Neighbors and Other Monsters (in The Neighbor: Three Inquiries in Political Theology), Cambridge, Massachusetts: University of Chicago Press.
 The Parallax View, How to Read Lacan, New York: W.W.
 Norton & Company.
 2007